airtai/faststream/docs/docs/en/getting-started/subscription/annotation.md

 As you already know, **FastStream** serializes your incoming message body according to the function type annotations using [**Pydantic**](https://docs.pydantic.dev){.external-link target="_blank"}.

-So, there are some valid usecases:
+So, there are some valid use cases:

 {! includes/getting_started/subscription/annotation/1.md !}